sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/README.md

     - ETCD Is Nothing But Consistently highly avillable key value store
     - Used as a kubernetes backing store for all cluster Data it stores all Master and Node information.
 * **Kube-Sheduler :**
+    - A scheduler watches for newly created Pods that have no Node assigned.
     - So it is responsible for distributing containers across multiple nodes,which is nothing but multiple worker nodes.
     - It watches for newly created pods with no assigned node and selects a node for them to run on.
 * **Kube-APIServer :**